 - 1. NOTES the comments received through consultation for the Eco-zoning project at Leake/Alma Street Reserve; and - 2.
-REQUESTS Administration to implement Eco-zoning at Leake/Alma Street Reserve in-line with the revised plan.
+REQUESTS Administration to implement Eco-zoning at Leake/Alma Street Reserve in-line with the revised plan as contained in Attachment 1.